-Elizabeth I. Dorssom, MPA PhD
+Elizabeth I. Dorssom, MPA, PhD

 My research focuses on the impact of resources on politics and policy.
 Specifically, I am interested in understanding how resources such as information, institutionalization, and professionalism impact policy adoption and feedback.
-I'm exploring the influence of such resources at the Congressional and state legislative level by examining legislative position-taking as well as legislative outputs such as sunset provisions.
+I'm exploring the influence of such resources at the Congressional and state legislative levels by examining legislative position-taking as well as legislative outputs such as sunset provisions.
 Understanding these aspects of the legislative process will help us become better informed about which of these legislative processes work and, therefore, promote quality government.

 I have published several articles and book chapters, including in Social Science Quarterly and Political Science Educator.
 My research has been featured in 3 Streams Blog, Political Science Today, and The Academic Minute.
 To learn more about my research agenda, visit the "Research" section of my website.